Zen-CODE/zenplayer/zenstream/README.md

 TODO

-## Credits
+## Licensing

-ZenStream is written in python using streamlit.
+ZenStream is a free, Open Source application shared under the MIT license.